 For example, you should eat a nutritious diet with minimally processed foods and a wide range of healthy natural foods, get at least 7 to 8 hours of quality sleep every night, drink plenty of water, limit alcohol and soda, and minimize stress.

-See yourself as a runner not just someone who runs.
-When you do all the little things, they can add up and help you hit a 10k PR.
+See yourself as a runner, not just someone who runs.
+When you do all the little things, they can add up and help you hit a 10K personal best.

-Elements of Training to Run 10k in 35 Minutes
+What Are The Elements of Training to Run 10K in 35 Minutes?

-Our 35-minute 10k training plan involves running 4-5 days per week, and resting at least one.
+Our sub 35 min 10K training plan involves running 4-5 days per week and resting at least one.
 You should be able to run 6-7 miles comfortably without stopping and have about 6-12 hours per week to train.

-To run 10k in 35 minutes, you need to follow a well-rounded training program with long runs to build your endurance, base-building aerobic runs, interval workouts, hills, threshold intervals, tempo runs, cross-training, and strength training.
+To run 10K in 35 minutes, you must follow a well-rounded training program with long runs to build your endurance, aerobic runs to build up your base, interval training workouts, hills, threshold intervals, tempo runs, cross-training, and strength training.

-Since you’re likely an advanced runner if you’re trying to run 10k in 35 minutes, we probably don’t need to cover all of these basic training elements, but we will review a few of the more advanced types of training:
+Since you’re likely an advanced runner if you’re trying to run 10K in 35 minutes, we probably don’t need to cover all of these basic training schedule elements, but we will review a few of the more advanced types of training:

 Speed Workouts

-Speed workouts on the track will involve race pace intervals (1:24/400 meters for the goal of running 10k in 35 minutes) and intervals run slightly faster than race pace.
+Speed workouts on the track will involve reps of race pace intervals (1:24/400 meters for the goal of running 10K in 35 minutes), and intervals run slightly faster than race pace.

-These interval workouts get your body used to running fast and build comfort and tolerance to race pace.
+These interval workouts get your body used to running fast, building comfort and tolerance to race pace.

 Threshold Workouts

-Threshold workouts are designed to increase your lactate threshold, or the point at which your body is no longer able to clear lactate from the muscles as quickly as it is being produced.
-Beyond this point, you will rapidly fatigue and your legs feel heavy and tired.
+Threshold workouts are designed to increase your lactate threshold, or the point at which your body can no longer clear lactate from the muscles as quickly as it is being produced.
+Beyond this point, you will rapidly fatigue, and your legs feel heavy and tired.

 The lactate threshold occurs around 83-88% of your VO2 max, so your threshold run pace would be the pace you are running at 83-88% of your VO2 max according to your lab results or roughly the pace you could hold at max effort for an hour of running.